Nucleic acid notation: Nucleic acid chain

+Additional modifying groups can be added by hyphenating with a prefix or suffix, in a way appropriate for the directionality above.
+Standard chemical abbreviations can be used.
+For example, (CNEt)-A-C-(Ph) has a 5' cyanoethyl group and a 3' phenyl group.
+A group bridging the 2' and 3' position is to be written as >.
+For example, A-C>p has a cyclic 2':3' phosphate cap.

+Legibility

 Despite its broad and nearly universal acceptance, the IUPAC system has a number of limitations, which stem from its reliance on the Roman alphabet.
 The poor legibility of upper-case Roman characters, which are generally used when displaying genetic data, may be chief among these limitations.
 The value of external projections in distinguishing letters has been well documented.
 However, these projections are absent from upper case letters, which in some cases are only distinguishable by subtle internal cues.
 Take for example the upper case C and G used to represent cytosine and guanine.
 These characters generally comprise half the characters in a genetic sequence but are differentiated by a small internal tick (depending on the typeface).
 Nevertheless, these Roman characters are available in the ASCII character set most commonly used in textual communications, which reinforces this system's ubiquity.

-Another shortcoming of the IUPAC notation arises from the fact that its eleven ambiguity characters have been selected from the remaining characters of the Roman alphabet.
-The authors of the notation endeavored to select ambiguity characters with logical mnemonics.
-For example, S is used to represent the possibility of finding cytosine or guanine at genetic loci, both of which form strong cross-strand binding interactions.
-Conversely, the weaker interactions of thymine and adenine are represented by a W. However, convenient mnemonics are not as readily available for the other ambiguity characters displayed in Table 1.
-This has made ambiguity characters difficult to use and may account for their limited application.

-Nucleic acid nomenclature

-The positions of the carbons in the ribose sugar that forms the backbone of the nucleic acid chain are numbered, and are used to indicate the direction of nucleic acids (5'->3' versus 3'->5').
-This is referred to as directionality.
+Lowercase versions of the IUPAC letters are used in genetic sequence files.
+They indicate "soft masked" part of the sequence, usually repeats with uncertain length.

 Alternative visually enhanced notations

 Legibility issues associated with IUPAC-encoded genetic data have led biologists to consider alternative strategies for displaying genetic data.
 These creative approaches to visualizing DNA sequences have generally relied on the use of spatially distributed symbols and/or visually distinct shapes to encode lengthy nucleic acid sequences.
 Alternative notations for nucleotide sequences have been attempted, however general uptake has been low.
 Several of these approaches are summarized below.

+Comparisons below are based on the following multiple sequence alignment of a piece of the OB gene from Jarvius and Landegren (2006):